bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Can the bFan be used with any type of bedding?

-Yes, the bFan is compatible with most types of bedding, including sheets, comforters, and blankets.
-Its adjustable design allows it to fit various bed sizes and setups, ensuring effective airflow regardless of your preferred bedding style.
+Yes, the bFan works with most types of bedding, including sheets, comforters, and blankets.
+Its adjustable design allows it to fit various bed sizes and setups, ensuring effective airflow no matter your bedding style.

 Does the bFan help with night sweats, hot flashes, or menopause symptoms?